-clear content url url

-url Clears cached content with its original URL. url The URL for the content object to delete.
+last-folder-url Clears all content with a relative diskpath from the given URL without a filename. url The valid URL without the filename.
+Protocol is ignored. url Clears cached content with its original URL. url The URL for the content object to delete.